openstack/nova/api-guide/source/server_concepts.rst

        ]
    }

-There are also some speical query options:
+There are also some special query options:

 - ``changes-since`` returns the servers updated after the given time.
+  Please see: :doc:`polling_changes-since_parameter`

+- ``changes-before`` returns the servers updated before the given time.
   Please see: :doc:`polling_changes-since_parameter`

 - ``deleted`` returns (or excludes) deleted servers